Looking for a new set of wheels to run around town? Seat’s little hatchback here is worth a closer look

 Better still, the perfectly sized steering wheel also comes standard with controls for the audio system and multi-function computer.
 Surprisingly, cruise control and reverse camera is also available here at no extra cost.

-So for a European compact hatch with a sub-S$91k price tag (with COE), the Seat Ibiza has all the right elements to make it a good choice.
-There’s a long equipment list (oh, did I forget to mention it comes with keyless entry, traction control, six airbags and ISOFIX?) along with faultless build quality.
+So for a European compact hatch with a sub-S$81k price tag (with COE), the Seat Ibiza has all the right elements to make it a good choice.
+There’s a long equipment list (oh, did I forget to mention it comes with adaptive cruise control, keyless entry, traction control, six airbags and ISOFIX?) along with faultless build quality.

 16-inch wheels come at no extra cost